FundaOzmen/nativeaotdeploymentindotnet/README.md

-# nativeaotdeploymentindotnet
+# Native Aot Deployment in dotnet 7
-This repository includes both an application contains AOT configuration and another application which doesn't have any AOT configuration
+This repository includes both
+1. First application that contains an AOT configuration (Native AOT folder) and
+2. Second application with no AOT configuration (WithoutNativeAOT folder).